Krishivdakwala/Paint-application-Opencv/README.md

 # Doodle-application-Opencv
-Doodle application made using OpenCV and python Project created in PyCharm
+Doodle application made using OpenCV and python.
+Project created in PyCharm.
-First you need to set up OpenCV on your machine
+First you need to set up OpenCV on your machine.
-In your projcet go to project interpreter and install the package opencv-python Enjoy!
+In your projcet go to project interpreter and install the package opencv-python.
+Enjoy!